crowdtap/ruby/README.md

     1. Performing operations on records as the result of a request is business logic and belongs outside of the controller.
     2. Preparing a view model for the response is presentation logic and belongs outside of the controller.
-    3. When adding a controller action, try to abstract away as much complexity as possible to other entities, such as services and helper object.
+    3. When making changes to a controller, try to extract as much complexity as possible into other entities, such as services, helper objects, and models.
-      1. This makes it easier to test your business logic and write reusable code.
+      1. This makes it easier to separate and test various types of logic and write reusable code.

     ```ruby
     # bad